UniMath/agda-unimath/src/group-theory/congruence-relations-abelian-groups.lagda.md

   {l1 l2 : Level} (A : Ab l1) (R : congruence-Ab l2 A)
   where

-  eq-rel-congruence-Ab : Eq-Rel l2 (type-Ab A)
+  eq-rel-congruence-Ab : Eq-Relation l2 (type-Ab A)
   eq-rel-congruence-Ab = eq-rel-congruence-Group (group-Ab A) R

-  prop-congruence-Ab : Rel-Prop l2 (type-Ab A)
+  prop-congruence-Ab : Relation-Prop l2 (type-Ab A)
   prop-congruence-Ab = prop-congruence-Group (group-Ab A) R

   sim-congruence-Ab : (x y : type-Ab A) → UU l2